 Example 2: Roy walks his neighbor's dog a few times a month in exchange for transportation to and from his doctors' appointments.
 Roy tells the worker that he thinks this is worth \$20 a month for the 8 hours a month he walks the dog, which would equal \$2.50 an hour.
-The worker would ask for verification that Roy walks the dog at least once a month in exchange for transportation to and from appointments.
+The worker would ask for verification that includes how often and for how long each time Roy walks the dog in exchange for transportation to and from appointments.
 Since Roy is not a bonded dog walker or a professional dog trainer, the worker would enter minimum wage as a reasonable prevailing wage for this exchange.